Donar (basketball): Braal seasons and European success (2015–2020)

-Post Braal seasons (2020–present)
+Difficult years with several head coach changes (2020–2023)

 On 17 April 2020, Croatian coach Ivan Rudež signed a three-year contract as head coach.
 On 14 April 2021, Pete Miller was assigned as head coach replacing Rudež after disappointing results.
 He would finish the season and, after being eliminated 2-1 in the semifinals, return to being head of Donar's youth division.

 On 24 May 2021, the club announced former player Matthew Otten as the new head coach.
 Otten just finished his first season as head coach in the Dutch Basketball League, making it to the Cup Final with Yoast United in their first season in existence.
 Starting from the 2021–22 season, Donar plays in the newly formed BNXT League, in which the national leagues of Belgium and the Netherlands have merged.
 Despite a disappointing regular season and an early elimination in Europe and the national play-offs, Donar managed to win its 7th cup this season.
 Additionally, the finals of the new BNXT Playoffs were reached.

-After a disappointing start of the 2022–23 season, head coach Otten was fired and replaced by his assistant Andrej Štimac.
+After a disappointing start of the 2022–23 season, head coach Otten was fired and replaced by his assistant Andrej Štimac on 31 October.
+Under Stimac, Donar was able to turn around the season and was able to reach the finals of the Dutch League for a 13th time.
+In the series, Donar played ZZ Leiden once again, and narrowly lost the decisive Game 5 in Leiden.
+In the game, Donar was up by as much as 16 points with 2 minutes and 40 seconds on the clock, before giving up the lead.